ozkary/data-engineering-mta-turnstile/Step4-Data-Warehouse/README.md

 ## Data Modeling

 We are using cloud data build tools (dbt) to build the data analysis resources on BigQuery.
-With this tool, we can define the lookup, facts and dimensions table in a way that enables us to support a CICD process by rebuilding the project resources and pushing the changes to the cloud hosting environment.
+With this tool, we can define the lookup, facts and dimensions table in a way that enables us to support a CI/CD process by rebuilding the project resources and pushing the changes to the cloud hosting environment.
 Another great tool for data modeling between a data lake and data warehouse is Apache Spark.

 > [Use cloud dbt for a SQL like approach](https://www.getdbt.com/)